ajpelu/sn_snow_egu_2016/oral_presentation_notes.md

 > Temporal trend of the snow-related variables in Sierra Nevada in the last years: An analysis combining Earth Observation and hydrological modelling

 ## slide 1.

+* Snow cover constitutes a vitally important variable for the planet’s climate, hydrology and environment.
+A lot of processes are affected by its dynamics.

+* It also was identified as an essential climate variable within the GCOS (Global Climate Observing System) (WMO and GCOS 2011)

+* Special signifcance in mountain regions where snow store enormous quantities of water, altering the ecological and economic balance of regions far down-stream by delaying the realease of water months after precipitation events.

+**Climate / Global Change impacts**
+* Impacts

 Climate change impacts on snow cover specially in Mediterranean mountain

+Climate variability is influencing the duration and distribution of snow cover

 ## slide 2.
 In this work we aim